xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandma-stories/index.en.markdown

 > "I still remember when I was young,
 > she would buy me books and encourage me to educate myself.
 > Our generation lived through some really hard times.
-> But no matter how bad things got,
+> But no matter how difficult things got,
 > your grandma always strove to improve herself and her situation.
 > I've always admired her for that."